Grand Ages: Rome similar games & best alternatives

 - Learning curve can be steep for beginners

-A very typical example of its motivational profile.
-Motivations that often define this kind of title include Leadership, Survival, Violence, Strategy.
-Here, the score leans higher than usual among comparable games on Relaxation.
-It leans lower than usual among comparable games on Fantasy, Thrill.
+Grand Ages: Rome: Broadly representative of its motivational profile, with a few distinct shifts.
+Motivations that often define this kind of title include Fellowship, Violence, Survival, Cooperation.
+Here, the score leans higher than usual among comparable games on Leadership, Relaxation.
+It leans lower than usual among comparable games on Fantasy.

 -